No Frills (grocery store): Present

+In February 2026, Loblaws announced it will spend over 5 years to open 70 new stores (31 new No Frills) and will renovate close to 200 stores.
+Of the 31 new No Frills stores, 27 will be in Ontario.
+In March 2026, Loblaws opened a No Frills in Komoka, Ontario, featuring a new format and design.

 Hauler ad campaign

 In May 2018, No Frills launched a new marketing campaign called Hauler.
 The company released their own limited NoFrills themed clothing line, including T-shirts and hoodies.
 A TV advertisement and song; also called Hauler, were released to promote the campaign.
 The song was subsequently posted on music streaming platforms.

 In May 2020, No Frills released a second song; "A Cart Apart", to promote social distancing and safe shopping practices during the COVID-19 pandemic.

 In September 2020, a full-length album called Haulin' State of Mind was released, containing the two previously released songs, along with new material.
 Many No Frills stores periodically play these songs over in-store loudspeakers as a form of background music.
 The song "Bananas" was featured in a skit on The Tonight Show Starring Jimmy Fallon, thinking the song was from an actual musical artist, not a grocery store chain.